 When an image is being captured by a DSLR camera, the mirror must be raised.
 When the mirror is raised, conventional AE and phase-detection AF do not work and the subject is not visible due to viewfinder blackout.
 With this camera capturing images at such a fast rate, those issues become a greater concern.
 To this end, Canon has developed a new mirror drive mechanism that reduces the viewfinder blackout and increases the time that AF and AE have to perform their task.

-With a 5x larger buffer than the 1D X Mark II, the 1D X III's buffer is difficult (unlikely) to overrun.
+With a 5x larger buffer than the 1D X Mark II, the 1D X III's buffer is difficult to and unlikely to be overrun.

 Shutter lag?
 What shutter lag?
 When the shutter release is pressed, you expect the camera to capture the picture immediately and the faster immediately is, the more likely you are going to catch the perfect action shot.
-Canon's 1-Series cameras have consistently provided very short shutter lag and the 29ms number (with decreased shutter lag enabled) is Canon's fastest ever and the 55ms (disabled) spec is still very fast and the same as the 1D X Mark II.
+Canon's 1-Series cameras have consistently provided a very short shutter lag.
+The 29ms number (with decreased shutter lag enabled) is Canon's fastest ever and the 55ms (disabled) spec is still very fast and the same as the 1D X Mark II.
 While there technically is a lag, this camera is extremely responsive and that capability is realized audibly

 The 1D X III matches the 1D X II's 1/8000 max shutter speed and max X-sync of 1/250.